Skip to content

 Why do we hold Horse Health Days?

 Worryingly, in the UK up to 50% of horses are reported to be overweight or obese with this figure creeping up to 70% in some native pony breeds1.
-Most yards will not have access to a weighbridge, so we want to offer this opportunity to as many horse owners/carers as possible.
+Most yards won’t have access to a weighbridge, so we want to offer this opportunity to as many horse owners/carers as possible.

 In Great Shape

-At the end of each month, all horses who have received a rosette will then be considered for our ‘Star of the month’ award.
+At the end of each month, all horses who have received a rosette will then be considered for our ‘Star of the Month’ award.

-Why it is important to know your horse's weight
+Why is it important to know your horse's weight?

-• Forage – most horses can maintain their weight by eating 2-2.5% of their bodyweight in forage per day.
+• Forage – most horses can maintain their weight by eating 2-2.5% of their body weight in forage per day.
 You should seek expert advice from your vet or equine nutritionist if your horse needs to lose or gain weight.

-• Medication or worming dose– dosage is calculated on your horse’s weight.
+• Medication or worming dose – dosage is calculated on your horse’s weight.

-• Trailer/Lorry loads– do you know the legal maximum weight limit for your trailer or horse box?
+• Trailer/Lorry loads – do you know the legal maximum weight limit for your trailer or horse box?
 Do you know how much your horse and all your equipment weighs?

 Booking your visit

 If you feel your yard would benefit from our Horse Health Days and would like further information, please contact: welfare@bhs.org.uk or call 02476 840517.
+The days are a free service, but to help us continue our charitable work we do ask owners/carers to consider giving a donation.

 Reference

-1) Rendle, D., et al (2018) Equine obesity: current perspectives UK-Vet Equine.
-2(5).
+1) Rendle, D. et al., (2018) Equine obesity: current perspectives UK-Vet Equine.
+2(5